-- Install the fuel tank breather/overflow hoses into the guides, then place them in their original position. - 12.
-Install the shift arm by aligning the match mark on the shift arm with the match mark on the shift shaft and installing the bolt, then tightening it to the specified torque.
+- Install the fuel tank breather hose and overflow hose into the guides, then place them in their original position. - 12.
+Install the shift arm by aligning the match mark on the shift arm with the match mark on the shift shaft and installing the shift arm bolt, then tightening it to the specified torque.
 NOTICE: Be sure to align the match marks to ensure proper shifting.
 If the match marks are not aligned, the shift arm will not move correctly and you may not be able to shift up or down.
+[ECA15343]